Full remote mode

 To resolve your code correctly, CLion synchronizes header search paths with all the content from the remote machine to the local client.
 For example, even though standard library headers are taken from the target, you can navigate to them as if you were working locally in the CLion editor.

 However, header search paths synchronization can be time-consuming, so CLion performs it automatically only upon the initial file transfer.
-After that, it is not triggered by CMake reloads.
+After that, it is not triggered by CMake or Makefile reloads.
 So every time you switch the compiler or make changes in your project dependencies, make sure to update header search paths manually by calling.

 You can also switch to automatic synchronization: set the clion.remote.resync.system.cache key in the Registry (go toor press Ctrl+Shift+A, type Registry, and search for the key by name).